Letterkenny Army Depot, Southeast

 SE OU 5 – Areas A and B Contaminated Soils

 SE OU 5 is comprised of two areas of contaminated soil, which are designated Areas A and B. They were initially investigated in the 1980s.
 Area A is primarily contaminated with total petroleum hydrocarbons (TPH) and metals, with a small amount of VOCs.
-The most recent rounds of sampling to delineate the extent of contamination were completed in July 1995, when a localized spill area of elevated VOC concentrations was identified.
+In 1995 a localized spill area of elevated VOC concentrations was identified.
 An EE/CA was prepared and an emergency removal action was conducted in summer 1997 to excavate and dispose of the VOC-contaminated soil in the spill area.
-The remainder of Area A was evaluated as part of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) RI process.
+The remainder of Area A was evaluated during the Remedial Investigation (RI).

 Area B was a former Oil Burn Pit (OBP).
 The soil in this area was found to contain TPH, metals, and a small amount of VOCs; groundwater was also found to contain VOCs.
-Area B was further evaluated as part of the CERCLA RI process.
+Area B was further evaluated as part of an RI.

-VOC contamination at Areas A and B is attributed to the K Areas (SE OU 1) and the Area A spill area.
 A Final RI/RA was completed in October 2004; these were published separately as an RI and an RA.
 A worm bio-uptake study was conducted in accordance with comments from EPA Biological Technical Assistance Group (BTAG), and as a result, a draft addendum to the ecological RA was submitted in September 2006.
-An FS will be completed in FY13.
+The PRAP was completed in 2014 and the recommended remedy will be LUCs to restrict use to commercial/industrial and additional soil for the existing soil cover at Area A so that the entire cover is 2 feet thick.
+Additional dioxin sampling was conducted in 2014.
+A ROD is expected to be signed in 2015.

 SE OU 6 – VOC-Contaminated Groundwater North of Gate 6 and East of East Patrol Road (Rowe Run Drainage System)

-A third study area of the off-post groundwater impacts was an evaluation of animals and animal products located on farms near the SE Area.
+Impacts to animals and animal products located on farms near SE OU 6 were also evaluated.
 Samples of eggs, milk, and meat were collected from numerous farms.
 VOCs and metals were detected at concentrations within the literature values or regional background levels for the media sampled.

 A final RI/RA Report for SE OU 6 was submitted in November 2004.
 Additional investigations to verify the vertical extent of groundwater contamination were conducted from 2005 to 2006.
-A vapor intrusion pilot study was conducted from July 2004 to January 2006.
-In order to address residual on- and off-post VOC-contaminated groundwater associated with SE OUs 6 and 11 at LEAD, a Work Plan for the Evaluation of the Vapor Intrusion Pathway at SE OUs 6 and 11 was finalized in June 2007.
+A vapor intrusion pilot study was conducted from July 2004 to January 2006 and results showed no unacceptable risk, however, toxicity values for TCE have recently changed and a new VI study will be initiated in 2015.

 SE OU 7 – Truck Open Storage Area